 The rate of the local community stabilization share will be calculated annually by the Michigan Department of Treasury to equal the rate necessary to generate specific revenue targets contained in the legislation.
-This component of the use tax was \$438 million in FY2019 and will gradually rise until it reaches \$572.6 million in FY2028.
+This component of the use tax was \$466 million in FY2020 and will gradually rise until it reaches \$572.6 million in FY2028.
 After FY2028, the revenue target will be adjusted by an annual 1% growth factor.
-The state share rate will then be the current 6 percent use tax rate minus the calculated local community stabilization share rate.
-All of the funds attributed to the local community stabilization share comes out of revenues generated from the original 4 percent use tax rate that was previously earmarked to the General Fund.
-The General Fund receives the remaining revenue from the tax at the 4 percent rate.
-The tax's allocation to the School Aid Fund from the additional 2 percent rate approved in 1994 is unaffected.
+The state share rate will then be the current 6% use tax rate minus the calculated local community stabilization share rate.
+All of the funds attributed to the local community stabilization share comes out of revenues generated from the original 4% use tax rate that was previously earmarked to the General Fund.
+The General Fund receives the remaining revenue from the tax at the 4% rate.
+The tax's allocation to the School Aid Fund from the additional 2% rate approved in 1994 is unaffected.

-Chart 4 Use Tax Revenue, 1938 - 2018
+Chart 5 Use Tax Revenue, 1938 - 2019

-Α 1937 PA 94 Use Tax established at 3%. В 1960(2ES) PA 2 Increased tax rate to 4%. С 1974 Const Amen d - Eliminated sales and use taxes on food and prescription drugs.
-D 1993 PA 326 Increased tax rate to 6% effective May 1, 1994. Е 2008 PA 440 Added to the tax base the use or consumption of medical services provided by Medicaid managed care organizations.
-F 2011 PA 141 Medical services provided by Medicaid managed care organizations is removed from base of Use Tax effective March 31, 2012.
-G 2014 PA 80 Use tax was reorganized into the State Share Tax and Local Community Stabilization Share Tax. Н 2014 PA 161 Medical services provided by Medicaid managed care organizations added to the tax base effective April 1, 2014.
-I 2016 PA 390 Medical services provided by Medicaid managed care organizations is removed from base of Use Tax effective December 31, 2016.
+Α 1937 PA 94 Use Tax e established at 3%. А 1937 PA 94 - Use lax e established at 3

+B 1960(2ES) PA 2 - Increased tax rate to 4%.

+C 1974 Const Amend - Eliminated sales and use taxes on food and prescription drugs.

+D 1993 PA 326 - Increased tax rate to 6% effective May 1, 1994.

+E 2008 PA 440 - Added to the tax base the use or consumption of medical services provided by Medicaid managed care organizations.

+2011 PA 141 - Medical services provided by Medicaid managed care organizations is removed from base of Use Tax effective March 31, 2012.

+G 2014 PA 80 - Use tax was reorganized into the State Share Tax and Local Community Stabilization Share Tax.

+H 2014 PA 161 - Medical services provided by Medicaid managed care organizations added to the tax base effective April 1,

+2016 PA 390 - Medical services provided by Medicaid managed care organizations is removed from base of Use Tax effective December 31, 2016.